Retro-Devils/Sega-Model-3-PI-4/README.md

 ## How did we do this ?

-One line installer made with this tutorial.
+# One line installer made with this tutorial.
 Props and credit to author.

 https://mechafatnick.co.uk/2021/06/13/becoming-a-super-model-adding-model-3-games-to-your-pi4/

 We took his emu and config files optimized for pi 4 added Lightgun support and reuploaded to new server as backup.

+# Alternative method use RetroPie Extras od Devils Extras to install .

 ## Install